**Updated December 2025**

 Shop the WBL Winter Farmers Market (or other local farmers markets) and stock up on locally made with love gifts!

-Buy A CSA
+Buy a CSA

-– Buying a family a Community Supported Agriculture share for the next year is a great way to show that family AND a farmer that you care!
+Buying a family a Community Supported Agriculture share for the next year is a great way to show that family AND a farmer that you care!
 Many local farms are updating their CSA order forms as I write!
 Some SOLID local farmers to buy shares from include:

 All Good Organics

-Big River Farm CSA
+Big River Farm Independent Farmers CSA

 The Good Acre’s Farm Share